2022 EE BAFTAs: The Power of the Dog lands Best Film while Dune sweeps technical awards

-In a bizarre predicament, none of this year’s Oscar contenders for Best Actress were nominated by BAFTA.
-As a result, this enabled British performer Joanna Scanlan to win her category for her powerful performance as a widowed Muslim in the indie-drama After Love.
+As a result, this enabled British star Joanna Scanlan to win the Best Leading Actress gong for her powerful performance as widowed Muslim Mary Hussain in the indie drama After Love.

-The full list of winners are….
+The full list of EE BAFTA winners are….

 BEST FILM